Modern Hunting in South Australia - A guide for responsible and sustainable hunting

 - simply explain the rules and regulations for hunting in SA.

-All hunters should download and familiarise themselves with the guide.
-Alternately, printed copies are available from the offices listed on Contact us.
+Printed copies are available from the offices listed on Contact us.
+Alternatively you may download an electronic copy.

 Please respect the rights of other hunters.
 It is generally accepted that the first hunter to a position has precedence and no hunter should approach closer than 50m without the other hunter’s permission.
 Avoid accidents – please don’t shoot low.